-Shipping Container Code is also known as U.P.C.
-Shipping Container Code, or SCC-14, GTIN-14.
-It is a 14-digit number used to mark cartons, pallets and shipping cases.
+Shipping Container Code is also known as Shipping Container Code, SCC-14, or GTIN-14.
+It is a 14-digit number used to mark cartons, pallets, and shipping cases.

 When you use ITF-14 (Interleaved 2of5) to implement SCC-14 barcode, you need one-digit Packaging Indicator, 2-digits UPC numbering system, 5-digits Manufacturer Identification Number, 5-digit item number.
-The last digit will be calculated as check digit.
+The last digit is the check-digit.

 Packaging Indicator can be one of the following values:

-0 means UPC code on the shipping case is different from what's inside.
+0 means UPC code on the shipping case differs from what’s inside.

-1 to 7 is used to indicate packaging level.
+1 to 7 is used to show the packaging level.

 8 is reserved for future use.